 In sum, this is mostly a positive jobs report.
 The pace of job growth that began seven years ago is continuing, with the economy adding a total of 2.7 million jobs during 2018.
 This growth rate is pulling more workers into the labor market, which is now tight enough to produce real wage gains.

-The full press release on the September 2018 employment situation can be accessed in the pdf below.
+The full BLS press release on the January 2019 employment situation can be accessed in the link below:

-The next employment situation report for October 2018 is scheduled to be released on Friday, November 2, 2018.
+The next employment situation report for February 2019 will be released on Friday, March 8, 2019.